BernhardStudios/night-fight/index.md

 ---
-title: "Welcome to my blog"
+title: "Bernhard Studios"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Welcome to the official website of Bernhard Studios, here I will be posting some features of our main project: Night Fight.